Atswik/Agent-RL/README.md

-# 🧠 Tic-Tac-Toe AI Agent (Reinforcement Learning)
+# Tic-Tac-Toe Agent (Reinforcement Learning)

-An unbeatable AI agent that plays Tic-Tac-Toe using **Reinforcement Learning**.
+A simple yet unbeatable AI agent that plays Tic-Tac-Toe using **Reinforcement Learning**.
 Trained with a Q-table to learn optimal strategies through self-play, this project includes a real-time interactive UI built with **Pygame**.

 Developed and trained in **Python** using **Google Colab**.

-## Features

-* 🧠 **Reinforcement Learning** with a Q-table to master Tic-Tac-Toe
-* 🕹️ **Interactive gameplay** against a trained agent using Pygame
-* 🥇 AI learns through self-play and converges to an optimal (unbeatable) strategy
-* ☁️ Training and experimentation in **Google Colab**

-## 🚀 Getting Started
+## 🕹️ Try it out

 ### 1. Clone the Repository